JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_icon_file.md

 <br>

 ### Plugin Logo Colors
-If the plugin’s technology already has a logo, use its colors.
+If the plugin's technology already has a logo, use its colors.
 Check the license terms before using the logo.
 If there is no existing logo, or its use is prohibited, create a custom logo based on the [Action Colors Palette](https://jetbrains.design/intellij/principles/icons/#action-icons) in the IntelliJ Platform UI Guidelines for Icons.